wadimw/asus-vivobook-x512fl-hackintosh/readme.md

 Everything is done on hotpatches and C/k/O injection so You can enable SIP if You wish.
 For installation use external mouse bc touchpad doesn't work.

-Remember to regenerate SMBIOS with Clover Configurator (serial etc.), download all latest kexts from their devs and recompile dsls into amls.
+Remember to regenerate SMBIOS (serial etc.) with Clover Configurator or anything (just don't break everything else, best way is to do it on a copy and then paste just SMBIOS section back to original file), download all latest kexts from their devs and recompile dsls into amls.

+If You want to go Catalina, it will probably suffice to add fake EC (or rename EC0 to EC, but idk if it won't break anything).

-## Info
+## Hardware
 Model: ASUS VivoBook 15 X512FL (R512FL-BQ083), BIOS v303
 OS: macOS 10.14.6 Mojave